peter277/xml2table/README.md

 Here is the usage information that xml2table outputs if run without parameters:

-    Usage: xml2table --columns <columns> --input <file> --output <file> --item-name <xpath>

-    General command line switches:

-    --columns <columns>
-        List of columns that should be output to the CSV file.
-These names must correspond to the element names within the item element.
-    --input <file>
+    Usage: xml2table [-hV] ([--parallel[=<threads>]] (--input-file=<file>...
+                     [--input-file=<file>...]... | --input-dir=<dir>)
+                     (--output-file=<file> | --output-dir=<dir>))
+                     (--row-item-name=<XPath> --columns=<child XPath>[,<child
+                     XPath>...] [--columns=<child XPath>[,<child XPath>...]]...
+                     [--separator=<string>] [--no-quote] [--no-header] [--trim]
+                     [--join-values] [--join-separator=<string>])
+                     [--filter-column=<name> --filter-values=<file>
+                     [--filter-exclude]]... [--remap-column=<name>
+                     --remap-map=<file>]...

+    Convert XML to flat files.
+The application reads and writes files using UTF-8 encoding.

+      -h, --help                 Show this help message and exit.
+      -V, --version              Print version information and exit.

+    File processing options:

+      --parallel[=<threads>] Enable parallel execution.
+                             Optionally specify number of threads to run in parallel (max: lesser of available processors
+                               and number of input files).
+If used without a value, uses max threads.
+If omitted, runs single-threaded.
-        Path to the input XML file.
+      --input-file=<file>...
+Path to the input XML file(s).
-    --item-name
+      --input-dir=<dir>      Path to input directory containing XML files.
+                               Mutually exclusive with --input-file option.
+      --output-file=<file>   Path to the output file.
+      --output-dir=<dir>     Path to output directory.
+Will be created if it does not exist.
+Output file name will be the same as input file name with the extension replaced by .txt.
+Mutually exclusive with
+                               --output-file option.

+    General options:

+      --row-item-name=<XPath>
+                             Parent XPath referring to the XML element that will be traversed using child XPath
+                               specifications from --columns and converted into
-        XPath which refers to XML element which will be converted to a row.
-It cannot end with slash (/).
+                               a row.
+It cannot end with a slash (/).
-    --join
-        Join values of multiple elements into single value using (, ) as a separator.
-        By default value of the first element is saved to CSV.
-    --output <file>
-        Path to the output CSV file.
-Output file content is always in UTF-8 encoding.
-    --separator <character>
+      --columns=<child XPath>[,<child XPath>...]
+                             List of columns that should be output to the flat file.
+Columns are specified as child XPath expressions relative to --row-item-name.
-        Character that should be used to separate fields.
-Default value is (;).
+      --separator=<string>   String that should be used to separate output columns.
-    --trim
+                               Default: ,
+      --no-quote             Do not quote values in flat file output.
+By default all values are quoted.
+      --no-header            Do not output header line with column names.
+By default header line is output.
-        Trim values.
+      --trim                 Trim leading and trailing whitespace from output values.
 By default values are not trimmed.
+      --join-values          Join multiple values matched by a child XPath for a column into a single string using a separator (default: ||).
+By default, the first matched value for the column is selected and stored.
+      --join-separator=<string>
+                             Separator used to join multiple values matched by a child XPath for a column when the --join-values option is enabled.
+                               Default: ||

-    Filtering rows:
+    Filtering options:

-    --filter-column <name>
-        Column on which the filter should be applied.
-When specifying filter command line switches, you must use this switch as the first one as it initializes new filter.
-You can specify more filters, each one beginning with this switch.
-You can filter the rows even on columns that are not part of the output.
-Filtering is performed before remapping.
-    ..filter.values <file>
+      --filter-column=<name> Name of the column to filter on.
+You can specify multiple filters by using this option group multiple times.
-        Path to file containing values that the filter should use.
+      --filter-values=<file> Path to file containing values that the filter should use.
 Empty rows are added to the values too.
-    --filter-exclude
-        Excludes all rows where the column value matches one of the specified values.
-    --filter-include
-        Includes all rows where the column value matches one of the specified values.
-        This is the default behavior if --filter-exclude|--filter-include is not specified.

-    Remapping (replacing) values:

-    --remap-column <name>
-        Column in which original values should be replaced with values from map file.
-When specifying remapping command line switches, you must use this switch as the first one as it initializes new remapping.
-You can specify more remappings, each one beginning with this switch.
-Remapping is performed after filtering.
-    --remap-map <file>
+      --filter-exclude       Invert filter to exclude matching rows instead of the default of including them.

+    Remapping (value replacement) options:

+      --remap-column=<name>  Name of the column to remap.
+You can specify multiple remap rules by using this option group multiple times.
+Remapping is done after
+                               filtering.
-        Path to file containing original value and new value pairs.
+      --remap-map=<file>     Path to file containing original value and new value pairs.
 The file uses CSV format.
 Values can be escaped either using single-quote (') or double-quote (").
-Quotes within values can be escaped either doubling them ("" and '') or backslash-escaping them (\" and \').
+Quotes within values can be escaped by either doubling them ("" and '') or backslash-escaping them (\" and \').

-Characters encoding:

-    Application expects all files being in UTF-8 encoding.

 ## License and Acknowledgements